bcspragu/hackmentalhealth/README.md

 1. Copy the `dev.env.example` file to `dev.env`, and replace
    `INSERT_YOUR_TOKEN_HERE` with your "Client access token" that you got from DialogFlow.
 1. Open a terminal in the project directory.
-If you're using Docker, run `./docker-run-server.sh`.
-If not, run `yarn exec nodemon index.js`.
+    * If you're using Docker, run: `./docker-run-server.sh`
+    * If not, run: `yarn exec nodemon index.js`
     * This will run the backend server, which handles talking to DialogFlow for getting chatbot responses.
 It also handles the real-time communication with the browser via WebSockets.
 Additionally, it will restart the server every time it detects changes to server files.
 1. Open another terminal in the project directory.
-If you're using Docker, run `./docker-build-frontend-dev.sh`.
-If not, run `yarn exec ng build -- --watch`.
+    * If you're using Docker, run `./docker-build-frontend-dev.sh`
+    * If not, run `yarn exec ng build -- --watch`
     * This will build static HTML, CSS, and JavaScript files from the `src/` directory, and place them into the `dist/` directory.
 It will also watch for changes to the files and rebuild the files when it detects changes.